jwbensley/dfz_name_and_shame/docker/README.md

 ```

 To shut the entire pipeline down simply run: `docker-compose down`

-On Ubuntu the `ufw` may block connections between containers.

-* This will allow REDIS access from the other contains: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 6379` (TODO: this should be locked down further.
-Also, is it even needed now that DNAS is migrated from `docker` to `docker-compose` ?)
-* This will allow access to BIRD: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 8000` (TODO: this should be locked down further.
-Also, is it even needed now that DNAS is migrated from `docker` to `docker-compose` ?)

 To start an individual container from the pipeline use: `docker-compose up -d dnas_parser`